hplt-project/warc2text-runner/two/sample100/README.md

 Cons of Markdown:

-- possible lost spaces and newlines in formulas (although not sure formulas were readable w/o Markdown)
+- lost spaces and newlines in formulas, code
+- lost list elements
-- possible redundant "|"s if table was not fully recognized (especially from Trafilatura with native Markdown)
+- redundant "|"s if table was not fully recognized (especially from Trafilatura with native Markdown)

-Pros of table extraction:
+Pros of Markdown table extraction:

 - users like it

-Cons of table extraction:
+Cons of Markdown table extraction:

 - most tables are removed as boilerplate anyway, e.g. in the table below "empty" is where all text was removed and "no table" is where text was extracted, but tables were judged to be boilerplate
 - usefulness of the tables that are extracted properly is in question (see docs [30](https://github.com/MariaFjodorowa/warc2text-runner/blob/main/two/sample100/traf/traf-html-tables-True-no_fallback-False/30-traf-html-tables-True-no_fallback-False.md), [15](https://github.com/MariaFjodorowa/warc2text-runner/blob/main/two/sample100/traf/traf-html-tables-True-no_fallback-False/15-traf-html-tables-True-no_fallback-False.md), [3](https://github.com/MariaFjodorowa/warc2text-runner/blob/main/two/sample100/traf/traf-html-tables-True-no_fallback-False/3-traf-html-tables-True-no_fallback-False.md))
+- Trafilatura doesn't fix non-standard source tables, and uses an own non-standard set of tags

 Documents with tables (those containing `<td>` tag):